dmbarbour/wikilon/docs/Runtime.md

 Awelon is designed to afford efficient update patterns via secure hashes to name dictionaries from which another dictionary might inherit or contain.

+A feature I'd like, but only if it comes easily, is simple multi-process support such that we can directly link to the runtime database from multiple background processes rather than operate through services.

 ## Evaluation

 Viable evaluation strategies: